League-of-Foundry-Developers/foundry-vtt-types/README.md

 </div>

 **Unfortunately due to circumstances the type definitions are not up-to-date with the most recent versions of Foundry VTT.
 Other parties are working on more efficient methods to create type definitions which may hopefully replace this.
-At this point, I have decided to focus on the definitions I need for my work but am now unable to fully support the entire API as intended.**
+The size of the API and the frequent updates combined with my own changed plans make it too difficult to provide the full type definitions.
+I have decided therefore to focus on the definitions I require for my work and leave it in the hands of people more capable than me to provide better definitions.**

 This package provides type definitions for the Foundry VTT API, useful for both vanilla JS and TypeScript to get autocomplete, Intellisense, and type checking.